-The 1st time sex was openly mentioned in parochial school was at the beginning of my freshman year at Notre Dame, High School.
-At the start the year, freshmen were initiated with a 3-day religious retreat in the school chapel.
-There, in its little elevated pulpit using stories, the Jesuit priest Father Newhall, indoctrinated us against communism and the perils of hell.
+The first time sex was openly mentioned in parochial school was at the beginning of my freshman year at Notre Dame, High School.
+At the start of the school year, freshmen were initiated with a three-day religious retreat in the school chapel.
+There, in its little elevated pulpit, using illustrating stories, the Jesuit priest, Father Newhall, inoculated us against communism and the perils of hell.

-He was a good story-teller.
-He began his tales slowly, in a whisper, gradually increased the tempo and volume and paused when needed for emphasis.
-We listened to his oratory spellbound.
+He was a good story-teller, began in a whisper, gradually increased tempo and paused when needed for emphasis.
+We listened spellbound.
 Once the scene was properly set, he’d rush into a roar of incredibility over the evils of communism and sins against God.

-After a day to cover the Godless evil of communism he switched it the real danger lurking about us, sex before marriage.
+After a day to cover the Godless evil of communism, he switched it the real danger lurking about, sex.
 Initially I inferred he meant intercourse but it was worse, much worse.
-Even impure thoughts and kissing a boy for longer than three seconds were mortal sins.
+Even impure thoughts or kissing a boy for longer than three seconds were mortal sins.

-No problem, I’ve never kissed and don’t think impure thoughts.
+No problem, I’ve never kissed a boy and don’t think impure thoughts.

-On the 3rd day, however, he expanded into more serious depravities, girls touching girls and self-abuse.
-I and sat enthralled on the perils of hell and his expansion of potential sins never imagined until his introduction and moved my hands from my lap to ensure a safe distance.
+On the third day he expanded into sexual depravities, self-abuse and lesbianism.
+I sat enthralled, not on the perils of hell but his expansion of sins never imagined.
+As he ranted, I moved my hands from my lap to ensure a safe distance.

-“How could it happen, why would girls risk eternal damnation by allowing hands to touch private parts? “
+“How could it happen, why would a girl risk eternal damnation by allowing hands to touch her private parts for a moment of perverse sexual pleasure? “

-As we sat stunned in silence at his next pause he then thundered how the hand corrupted soul, tainted it with self-seeking pleasure and her soul now twirled down into eternal damnation.
-He then switched his voice and tone to conclude calmly, as matter-of-fact, her screaming while being stuck upside down in a boiling sulfur pot, her punishment not only fair but too good for her transgression.
+As we sat stunned in silence, after his next pause, he then thundered how the hand corrupted her soul, tainted it with self-seeking pleasure and her soul then twirled down into eternal damnation.
+He then switched his voice and tone back to conclude calmly, as matter-of-fact, her screaming while being stuck upside down in a boiling sulfur pot, her punishment not only fair but too good for her transgression.

 The pin drop silence as he stared down from the pulpit at his finish was broken by a wail.
 In a pew a girl collapsed, thrashed about and sobbed.
 Nuns rushed over and led her out, obviously guilty of the travesty the priest warned us about.

-I knew from 8 years at Saint Clare’s to admit nothing at school but was relieved I was innocent of these new self-abuse and lesbian sins.
+I knew from eight years at Saint Clare’s to admit nothing at school but was relieved I was innocent of these new self-abuse and lesbian sins.
 I also wondered why one girl was sent to eternal damnation upside down in a sulfur pot while the other could get off scot free with a simple confession, an obvious miscarriage of justice.
-My questioning God’s mysterious ways was becoming a heretical thought occurring more frequently.
+My questioning God’s mysterious ways with heretical thoughts was occurring more frequently.
 The retreat resulted not in a recommitment to faith but my questioning it.
+I never saw the girl who collapsed in a wail again.

 During my sophomore year, my sex education expanded.
 A few girls at school admitted, "doing it".
 A wild one even bragged about, "doing it" with different boys.
 She became an instant authority.
 We virgins listening intently to any scrap of information she imparted.
 We learned we bled, it hurt the first time, boys constantly wanted it and there was a "rubber thing" to avoid pregnancy.

-Bookish, I returned to the downtown city library as things sexual were absent in the school one.
-In books I saw again black and white sketched pictorials of female sex anatomy, uterus, ovaries, Fallopian tubes, wandering egg, vagina tunnel and a little bean clitoris.
-I also checked out male anatomy but having seen younger brothers naked there was not much to learn other than things got a lot bigger at puberty.
-I did learn when a man ejaculated, millions of sperm rushed from his testicles, spewed out his penis, squiggle raced up a woman’s vaginal tunnel and if she laid an egg on her uterus wall the sperm winner invaded it, closed the door behind him and bam, she was pregnant.
+Bookish, I returned to the downtown city library with my close friend as things sexual were absent in the school one.
+In books we saw again, black and white sketched pictorials of female anatomy, uterus, ovaries, fallopian tubes, wandering egg, vagina tunnel and a little bean clitoris.
+We also checked out male anatomy but having seen younger brothers naked there was not much to learn for me other than things got a lot bigger at puberty.
+As an only child, my friend pestered me about what I knew with brothers but of course I knew little.
+We learned when a man ejaculated, millions of sperm in semen rushed from his testicles, spewed out his penis, smeared about the vaginal tunnel, squiggle raced up fallopian tubes and if a fresh egg lay on the uterus wall, the winning sperm invaded it, slammed the door behind him and bam, the girl was pregnant.
+Nine months later the girl was a mother for life.

 As the hormonal pressure cooker heated up, after two years of puberty, I committed my first mortal sin.
 To save on water and gas bills at home we turned off the shower once wet and soaped up with one of the little used soap bars Mom brought from work.
 Admonishments against self-abuse kept me from playing with my private parts but I rationalized, this excluded my breasts.
 I soaped, lathered, squeezed them, washed them again then rinsed them and rubbed them dry with a towel.